hubtype/botonic/doc-botonic/docs/components/components-button.md

 ## Purpose

 The `Button` component is used to display a button during a conversation.
-The user can click on it and take specific actions instantly.
-It is very useful for audience interaction.
+The user can click on it and trigger specific actions instantly.
+It is very useful for audience interaction as it saves the user the time to manually enter text.

 ## Properties